-- 1. Create a custom link to a URL that contains configuration information or a Visualforce page that implements configuration.
-When you create your custom link, set the display properties to Open in separate popup window so that the user returns to the same Salesforce page when done. - 2.
+1. Create a custom link to a URL that contains configuration information or a Visualforce page that implements configuration.
+When you create your custom link, set the display properties to Open in separate popup window so that the user returns to the same Salesforce page when done.

+Available in: Group, Professional, Enterprise, Performance, Unlimited, and Developer Editions 2.
 When you create the package, choose this custom link in the Configure Custom Link field of your package detail.